ealker/university-notes/CS38110_Open_Source/open_source_license.md

 _Intellectual property (IP) refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce._ from [WIPO](https://www.wipo.int/about-ip/en/)

 ### Copyright
+_"Copyright is a legal term used to describe the rights that creators have over their literary and artistic works.
+Works covered by copyright range from books, music, paintings, sculpture and films, to computer programs, databases, advertisements, maps and technical drawings."_ from [WIPO](https://www.wipo.int/copyright/en/)

 ### Patents
+_"A patent is an exclusive right granted for an invention.
+Generally speaking, a patent provides the patent owner with the right to decide how - or whether - the invention can be used by others.
+In exchange for this right, the patent owner makes technical information about the invention publicly available in the published patent document."_ from [WIPO](https://www.wipo.int/patents/en/)

 ### Trademarks
 _"An officially registered recognisable sign, design or expression which identifies a product, service or business."_